abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/what_is_cp.rst

             This section was written with different readers in mind.
 The ones described in the preface but also our colleagues from operations research that are new to CP.<br>
-            From time to time, we compare CP with their fields and we use some jargon.
+            From time to time, we compare CP with their field and we use some jargon.
 Don't be afraid if you don't understand those asides and just read on.

         ..  raw:: latex

             This section was written with different readers in mind.
 The ones described in the preface but also our colleagues from operations research that are new to CP.\\
-            From time to time, we compare CP with their fields and we use some jargon.
+            From time to time, we compare CP with their field and we use some jargon.
 Don't be afraid if you don't understand those asides and just read on.

     ..  topic:: Constraint Programming does optimization too!

-        When faced with an optimization problem, CP first finds a feasible solution x0 with an objective value of z(x0).
-It then adds the constraint z(x) < z(x0) and tries to find a feasible solution for this enhanced model.
+        When faced with an optimization problem, CP first finds a feasible solution :math:`x_0` with an objective value of :math:`z(x_0)`.
+It then adds the constraint :math:`z(x) < z(x_0)` and tries to find a feasible solution for this enhanced model.

-        The same trick is applied again and again until the addition of constraint z(x) < z(xi) for a feasible solution xi renders the model incoherent, i.e. there is no feasible solution for this model.
+        The same trick is applied again and again until the addition of constraint :math:`z(x) < z(x_i)` for a feasible solution :math:`x_i` renders the model incoherent, i.e. there is no feasible solution for this model.
-        The last feasible solution xi is thus an optimal solution.
+        The last feasible solution :math:`x_i` is thus an optimal solution.

 Strength of Constraint Programming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^